 In a lovely rural setting, Belle Grove is very conveniently located for coast, country and town.
+The charming market town of Halesworth is only 2 miles away and has all you need including lots of coffee shops, galleries and antiques!
 Only 7.5 miles away through pretty back roads, Southwold is a very popular destination – as are plenty of characterful coastal spots such as Walberswick, Dunwich, Aldeburgh and Orford.
 See Out & About

 Belle Grove is a 2 – 2.5 hour drive out of London, traffic permitting.
 There is no motorway into this part of East Anglia (something which has helped preserve its character).
 We’re easy to find using a Sat Nav or Google, but even so, take note of the final directions – link below.
 If you prefer to follow a traditional map but could do with more guidance, we are happy to send detailed directions.